Uranium92238/eT/README.md

 ```

 ## Configuration of eT
-After cloning,
+After downloading,
-you will have a directory called `eT`.
+you will have a directory called `eT` or `eT-v1.0.0`,
+depending on how you did it.
+We will refer to it as `eT` from now on.
 Go to this directory:
 ```shell
 cd eT